New Orleans assistance programs.

 Free legal aid for housing issues

 Southeast Louisiana Legal Services (phone number 985-345-2130) offers several housing assistance programs.
+They also help with other cvil issues.
 Among other things, they help homeowners resolve disputes with mortgage companies and banks.
 In addition, services they provide can also focus on helping home owners access government and state programs that help to repair homes.
 Click here to find additional ways to get foreclosure and mortgage help.

 Total Community Action, Inc. (phone 504-872-0348) can help people find a job.
-They run a placement program, and can help guide people in their search for a new job.
+They run a placement program, give counseling, as well as organize career fairs in Orleans parish.
+There are resources such as a list of remote and work from home jobs as well as gig opportunities.
+Staff can help guide people in their search for a new job.

 Child care programs